hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - no DNS lookup, WAS responsible for DNS resolution
       - config each client to send traffic to WSA
       - WSA errsponds w/ its own IP info
-      - Browser Configured: Client browser is explicitly configured to use a proxy
+      - browser Configured: client browser is explicitly configured to use a proxy
+      - <span style="color: #bb6600;">.PAC file configured</span>:
-      - .PAC file configured: Client browser is explicitly configured to us a .PAC file, which in turn, references the proxy
+        - client browser is explicitly configured to us a `.PAC` file, which in turn, references the proxy
+        - a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to the destination or are forwarded to a web proxy server
+        - used to support explicit proxy deployments in which client browsers are explicitly configured to send traffic to the web proxy
+        - advantage: usually relatively easy to create and maintain
   - Web Cache Communications Protocol (WCCP)
     - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
     - purpose: to establish and maintain the transparent redirection of selected